darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Bayes' theorem** helps us update our beliefs about whether you knew the answer based on the outcome.

-**24. Select all of the following statements that are False.
+**Problem 24.
+Select all of the following statements that are False.
 When training a machine learning model you should**
 *   (a) manually select samples from your data to form a test set.
 *   (b) use a test set to help choose hyperparameter values.
 *   (c) never use the test set to make changes to the model.